1988 Stanley Cup Final: Game four (suspended)

 Glenn Anderson set a new record for quickest goal from the start of a Finals game when he scored ten seconds into the contest.
 That record was tied two years later in the third game of the Finals by John Byce who, in a twist, was playing for the Bruins against the Oilers.
 Fog interfered with the game, requiring stoppages during the second period so that all 40+ players could skate around the ice to clear it away.
 The Oilers' Craig Simpson scored with 3:23 left in the second period, tying the game at 3–3, then the arena suffered a power failure before the ensuing face-off.
 The teams were sent to their dressing room until – after a very long delay and no change in the situation – NHL President John Ziegler Jr. announced that the game was suspended.
 Despite the game being suspended and replayed, Anderson's record is official.

 Game four was subsequently rescheduled and moved to Edmonton, which was originally set to be the site of a game five if necessary.
 The Oilers won that game, sweeping the series and winning their fourth Stanley Cup in five years.
-The NHL announced that, in the unlikely event that the Bruins had managed to win any games, game five would have been played on the original date for game six in Boston, Edmonton would have hosted the rescheduled game six, and then game seven would have been played in Boston as the makeup game; the Bruins did not win a single game, so no part of this plan had to be implemented.
+The NHL announced that, in the event that the Bruins had managed to win game four, game five would have been played on the original date for game six in Boston, Edmonton would have hosted the rescheduled game six, and then game seven would have been played in Boston as the makeup game.